 1. Create a new design in Canva sized to 8.5" x 11" (letter sized)

 2. Upload in PNG or JPEG (drag & drop) the digital template into Canva, and click to add it to your page.
-PDF files will need to be converted before uploading.
+PDF files now upload seamlessly to Canva Pro.

 3. Size the image box to 8" x 8".